jg-digital-media/jgdm_tkinter_python/README.md

 + `python -version`

-If Python is installed to your system you will se a message like
+If Python is installed to your system you will see a message like

 + `python`